 3. Allergy alleviators

-If you can't escape a change in seasons without red, itchy eyes and a runny nose, allergy relief should be a medicine-cabinet staple.
+If you can't escape a change in seasons without red, itchy eyes and a runny nose, allergy relievers should be a medicine-cabinet staple.
 But “this is a category where there has to be a lot of caution,” Bennett says.

 Both Bennett and Ferreri advise older adults — especially those in their 70s, 80s and 90s — to steer clear of diphenhydramine (Benadryl) because of its side effects.
-It can increase risk for falls, cause dry mouth and lead to urinary incontinence, they point out.
+It can increase the risk for falls, cause dry mouth and lead to urinary incontinence, they point out.
 Long-term use has also been linked to an increased risk of dementia.

 Safer options include cetirizine (Zyrtec) and loratadine (Claritin), Bennett says.
 Ferreri also points to fexofenadine (Allegra) — just be sure to avoid grapefruit juice, which can render it ineffective.
 And for a runny, stuffy or itchy nose, try a nasal steroid spray or nasal saline solution.

 Join today and save 25% off the standard annual rate.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

 4. Cold and cough

 Sometimes the best cure for a cough is in your kitchen, not the medicine cabinet.
 Bennett recommends hot tea with honey or even ice water to relieve symptoms.
 “There’s a little bit of evidence that dark chocolate can help a cough, too,” she says.